Catholic Drug and Alcohol Rehab Centers

 Benefits of Catholic-centered rehab include:

-- Opportunities to exercise your faith during recovery.
+- Opportunities to practice your faith during recovery.

 - Therapy and treatment that focuses on God as the helper for substance use issues.